Stress & Anxiety Counseling in Chicago: Tools that Provide Relief

 Therapy combined with medication can provide a powerfully effective team in addressing anxiety and depression.

 However, our team recognizes that taking a medication is a personal decision, and you may find relief from therapy alone even if you choose not to take a medication.
-In some cases, a history of addiction may leave you reluctant to taking medications you fear may be habit-forming.
+In some cases, a history of addiction may leave you reluctant to take medications you fear may be habit-forming.

 A good therapist should also begin to help you identify the “core issues” underlying your anxiety.
 Great stress management strategies include insight into the origins of your anxiety.